antmicro/gerber2blend/documentation/source/blendcfg.md

 You can customize outputs by editing the `blendcfg.yaml` file which defines rendering options and variants to be generated.
 The file needs to be placed in the main directory of the hardware project.
-A default `blendcfg.yaml` is generated in the project directory when one does not exist.
+A default `blendcfg.yaml` is copied into the project directory when one does not exist.
-Alternatively it can be copied manually from this repo, from the [`templates/blendcfg.yaml`](../../templates/blendcfg.yaml) file.
+Alternatively it can be copied from the template file using `gerber2blend` with `-g` argument.

 The file includes the following config sections: